MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/how-to-use-pgdiskann.md

 ### Selecting the index access function

 The vector type allows you to perform three types of searches on the stored vectors.
-You need to select the correct access function for your index in order to have the database consider your index when executing your queries.
+You need to select the correct access function for your index so the database can consider your index when executing your queries.

 `pg_diskann` supports following distance operators
 - `vector_l2_ops`: `<->` Euclidean distance